saihgupr/MenuBar/README.md

 ## MenuBar Digits (NEW)

-- **Dynamic Text from MQTT: Displays any short text string (e.g., "17°C", "75%", "ON") from a specified MQTT topic directly in your menu bar.
+- **Dynamic Text from MQTT**: Displays any short text string (e.g., "17°C", "75%", "ON") from a specified MQTT topic directly in your menu bar.

 ![Alt text](https://i.imgur.com/SNXdQzg.png)